Avdrn/github-actions-repository/docs/05-deploying-to-an-environment.md

 ### First, add Firebase setup:

 - Install the Firebase CLI if you haven’t already by running `npm install -g firebase-tools`
-- Sign up for a Firebase account and create a new project.
+- [Sign up](https://console.firebase.google.com/) for a Firebase account and create a new project
-- Run `firebase login:ci` and login with your previous created Firebase account.
+- Run `firebase login:ci` in the terminal and login with your previous created Firebase account
 - Copy token that appears in your console output

 Next we need to setup firebase in the project folder: